augustmood/sicp-notes-and-exercises/chapter-3/3.3/notes/chapter-3.3.md

 <p style="color:#FF6666; font-weight: bold; font-style: italic"> All the codes
 and some sentences in this note are from the book: SICP <p>

-- In order to model compound objecs with chaging state, we will design data abstractions to include, in addtion to selectors and constructors, operations called `mutators`, which modify data objects.
+- In order to model compound objects with changing state, we will design data abstractions to include, in addition to selectors and constructors, operations called `mutators`, which modify data objects.

 - Data objects for which mutators are defined are known as